maticha84/oc_p9_repository/README.md

 Once you have completed the form, click on the `Envoyer` button to post your request.

 You will then be directly redirected to the `Posts` page, which allows you to manage your publications

+___
+#### _* Posts view_*
+___
+This page allows you to see the publications you have made.

+All the reviews and tickets you have written.
+You can edit or delete any post you have made.

+_*Please note that if you delete a ticket, the related review will automatically be deleted with it.*_

+1. Change Ticket

+When you click on the button `Modifier Ticket`, a page with a ticket form opens, the form is pre-filled.
+Once you have made your changes, click on the `Envoyer` button to save your changes.
+You will be redirected to your posts page.

+2. Change Review

+When you click on the button `Modifier Critique`, a page with a review form opens, the form is pre-filled.
+Once you have made your changes, click on the `Envoyer` button to save your changes.
+You will be redirected to your posts page.

+3. Delete Ticket / review

+When you click on the `Supprimer Critique / Supprimer Ticket` button, a popup asks for confirmation of deletion.
+If you accept, the ticket/critique will be deleted from the database.

+___
+#### _* Subscription view_*
+___
+The page `Abonnements`allows you to manage your subscriptions.
+You can see which users are subscribed to you, see which users you follow, and add new user following.

+1. New user follow

+You can subscribe to a new user by entering their username.
+Please note that this is case sensitive.
+Once you have entered the username, click on the `Envoyer` button to subscribe.
+If the username does not exist, or if you have already subscribed to that user, a message will inform you.

+2. User followed by you

+All users to whom you are subscribed appear here.
+You can unsubscribe by clicking on the `Supprimer` button.
+A confirmation popup will appear to prevent accidental deletion.

+3. User following you

+All users who follow you appear here.